karlebh/multi-tenant-blog/README.md

 5. run `npm install` command.
 6. cd into the folder in a separate terminal and run `npm run dev`.
 7. Create a `.env` from from the `.env.example` file.
 8. set up the database.
-You can use sqlite by replacing the database configurations with
+You can use sqlite by replacing the database configurations with the below after creating the `database.sqlite` in the database directory.

 ```
     DB_CONNECTION=sqlite